paulohenriquevn/aws-solutions-architect/README.md

 ### Question #225

-**Texto original:**
-A media company collects and analyzes user activity data on premises.
-The company wants to migrate this capability to AWS.
-The user activity data store will continue to grow and will be petabytes in size.
-The company needs to build a highly available data ingestion solution that facilitates on-demand analytics of existing data and new data with SQL.
-Which solution will meet these requirements with the LEAST operational overhead?
-A. Send activity data to an Amazon Kinesis data stream.
-Configure the stream to deliver the data to an Amazon S3 bucket.
-B. Send activity data to an Amazon Kinesis Data Firehose delivery stream.
-Configure the stream to deliver the data to an Amazon Redshift cluster.
-C. Place activity data in an Amazon S3 bucket.
-Configure Amazon S3 to run an AWS Lambda function on the data as the data arrives in the S3 bucket.
-D. Create an ingestion service on Amazon EC2 instances that are spread across multiple Availability Zones.
-Configure the service to forward data to an Amazon RDS Multi-AZ database.

-**Tradução:**
 Uma empresa de mídia coleta e analisa dados de atividade de usuários localmente.
 A empresa deseja migrar essa capacidade para a AWS.
 O repositório de dados de atividade dos usuários continuará a crescer e atingirá petabytes de tamanho.
 A empresa precisa criar uma solução de ingestão de dados altamente disponível que facilite análises sob demanda de dados existentes e novos com SQL.
 Qual solução atenderá a esses requisitos com a MENOR sobrecarga operacional?
 A. Enviar os dados de atividade para um stream de dados do Amazon Kinesis.
 Configurar o stream para entregar os dados a um bucket Amazon S3.